 |This couple have found what they were looking for - an American tunic at fifty shillings, and the miniest of Guard's tunics in lime green for four pounds.
 Victorian dresses like the one on the model can be bought at the market for anything from one to four pounds, but be careful - dresses like this show their age far more than heavy capes and jackets.
 Lace and feathers tend to decay with time, so inspect them before buying or your dress might fall to pieces the first time you put it on.
 Updated 2/9/2015: I've recently discovered the identity of the couple in this photograph, they are David Mainman and the artist Olivia Temple, you can visit Olivia's website here.|

-Great photos by Simos Tsapnidis of Henekeys and Finch's (pubs) on Portobello Road in 1966 - 1967 & much more, here.
-Dennis Wilson & Al Jardine of The Beach Boys shopping on Portobello road, filmed in 1966 by Peter Whitehead. edited to accompany The Spectrum's 1967 45 release, here.
-And the original promo film for The Spectrum's Portobello Road single here.
+All images scanned by Sweet Jane from RAVE magazine December 1966.
+Original editorial by Lesley Garner.
+All photographs by Mark Sharratt.
+Portobello Road Market illustration by Alan Parry.
+Discover more about the history of Portobello Road & Market.
+Great photos by Simos Tsapnidis of Henekeys and Finch's (pubs) on Portobello Road in 1966-1967 & much more.
+Ten years later—photos of Portobello Road Market in 1977.
+Dennis Wilson & Al Jardine of The Beach Boys shopping on Portobello road, filmed in 1966 by Peter Whitehead. edited to accompany The Spectrum's 1967 45rpm release.
+And the original promo film for The Spectrum's Portobello Road single.